FAQs on radiation exposure and health

 • Is it dangerous to swim in the Irish Sea?

 Radioactivity has been monitored in the Irish Sea since 1982.
-While radioactive discharges from Sellafield remain the main source of artificial radioactivity in the Irish sea, on-going monitoring has shown that discharges have diminished to levels that have no significant health effect on the Irish public, whether sailing, swimming or diving in the Irish Sea.
+The levels found would have no significant health effect on the public whether sailing, swimming, or diving in the Irish Sea.
+On-going monitoring has shown that discharges of radioactivity have diminished over time.

 • Is it safe to eat seafood from the Irish Sea?